(CW: human sexuality, maths, LaTeX, spoilers for the Game of Thrones; based on a talk I gave with Michał Kaftanowicz)

 For a comprehensive, yet simple, introduction graphs for social networks I recommend a book Network Science by Albert-László Barabási, one of the key figures in complex systems.
 We just started with nodes & edges, and there is so much more interesting content.

-If you are into Sex by Numbers: What Statistics Can Tell Us About Sexual Behaviour by David Spiegelhalter.
+If you are into the sociology of relationships —see Sex by Numbers: What Statistics Can Tell Us About Sexual Behaviour by David Spiegelhalter.
 While you won’t see many graphs (as networks; there are plenty of other charts), it does a stellar job of comparing statistics of various quality.

 I have a soft spot for interactive graph viz in D3.js, see my projects: